NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/MSU-HPC_user_guide.rst

 Getting Information about your Projects
 ---------------------------------------

-MSU-HPC uses SLURM as its batch scheduler as does NOAA's RDHPCS systems.
+MSU-HPC uses Slurm as its batch scheduler, as does NOAA's RDHPCS systems.
 SLURM allocations result in a percentage of total system priority.

 **Load contrib and noaatools Module**